git/git.github.io/rev_news/drafts/edition-65.md

   >
   > Glad it's happenning @natfriedman

-  Asked which meaning of master was intended,
+  When asked for which meaning of `master` was intended, [Petr replied](https://twitter.com/xpasky/status/1272280760280637441)
-  [Petr replied](https://twitter.com/xpasky/status/1272280760280637441)
   > "master" as in e.g. "master recording".
 Perhaps you could say the
   > original, but viewed from the production process perspective.